i-am-tanni/rxpxct/README.md

 The problem is the exports cannot be immediately used for display in Multi-User Dungeons (MUDs), which often require a custom color format.

-The purpose of this tool is to convert a REXPaint cp437 encoded xml export to the unicode to the custom format a game needs for color display.
+The purpose of this tool is to convert a REXPaint encoded xml export from CP437 to unicode and the custom format a game needs for color display.

-Naturally this can be extended to any scenario that requires converting a REXPaint export to an alternative format.

 ## To Run